 During 10 years of operations starting late 2022, the Rubin Observatory together with the 3200 megapixel DOE LSST Camera and the data facility will carry out an unprecedented optical survey of the visible sky named the Legacy Survey of Space and Time (LSST).
 The survey’s design is driven by four main science themes: probing dark energy and dark matter, taking an inventory of the solar system, exploring the transient optical sky, and mapping the Milky Way.

-Rubin Observatory Director Steve Kahn said, “We are deeply honored to have our observatory named after Vera Rubin.
-Through her discovery of dark matter, Vera made one of the most important contributions to science in the past century, not only for astronomy, but also for fundamental physics.
-When construction is completed in 2022, the Rubin Observatory and the LSST Camera will help build on her pioneering work to dramatically improve our understanding of the Universe on many different scales.”
+Rubin Observatory Director Steve Kahn said, “We are deeply honored to have our observatory named after Vera Rubin, who is most well known for her work measuring the discrepancy between observed rotational motions of galaxies and their predicted motion, which provided strong evidence for the existence of dark matter.
+Vera made one of the most important contributions to science in the past century, not only for astronomy, but also for fundamental physics.
+When construction is completed in 2022, the Rubin Observatory and the LSST Camera will help build on her pioneering work to dramatically improve our understanding of the Universe on many different scales."

 Vera Rubin’s career spanned several areas in observational astronomy but she is most recognized for uncovering the discrepancy between the observed and predicted motions of matter in galaxies.
 This discrepancy is interpreted as evidence for dark matter, which exerts gravitational force but does not emit light as ordinary matter does.
 "We are proud that this next-generation observatory will be named in recognition of Vera's contributions 50 years after she published her landmark work," said Carnegie Institution for Science President Eric D. Isaacs.
 Her work was confirmed using numerous observational techniques and it had a major impact on cosmology.